-- 1) Do not remove barriers from work area until completed project is inspected by the Contracting Officer Representative thorough cleaning by the VA Environmental Services Dept. - 2) Remove construction barriers and ceiling protection carefully to minimize spreading of dirt and debris associated with construction, outside of normal work hours. - 3) Contain construction waste before transport in tightly covered containers. - 4) Cover transport receptacles or carts.
-Tape covering unless solid lid. - 5) Vacuum work area with HEPA filtered vacuums. - 6) Wet mop area with cleaner/disinfectant. - 7) Upon completion, restore HVAC system where work was performed.

-- 8) Return permit to the Contracting Officer Representative. - C. Barriers shall be erected as required based upon classification (Class III & IV requires barriers) and shall be constructed as follows: - Class III and IV closed door with masking tape applied over the frame and door is acceptable for projects that can be contained in a single room. - 2.
+- 1) Do not remove barriers from work area until completed project is inspected by the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority with thorough cleaning by the VA Environmental Services Dept. - 2) Remove construction barriers and ceiling protection carefully to minimize spreading of dirt and debris associated with construction, outside of normal work hours. - 3) Contain construction waste before transport in tightly covered containers. - 4) Cover transport receptacles or carts.
+Tape covering unless solid lid. - 5) Vacuum work area with HEPA filtered vacuums. - 6) Wet mop area with cleaner/disinfectant. - 7) Upon completion, restore HVAC system where work was performed. - 8) Return permit to the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority. - C. Barriers shall be erected as required based upon classification (Class III & IV requires barriers) and shall be constructed as follows: - Class III and IV closed door with masking tape applied over the frame and door is acceptable for projects that can be contained in a single room. - 2.
 Construction, demolition or reconstruction not capable of containment within a single room must have the following barriers erected and made presentable on hospital occupied side: - a.
-Class III & IV (where dust control is the only hazard, and an agreement is reached with the COR and Medical Center) - Airtight plastic barrier that extends from the floor to ceiling.
-Seams must be sealed with duct tape to prevent dust and debris from escaping - b.
+Class III & IV (where dust control is the only hazard, and an agreement is reached with the COR and Medical Center) Airtight plastic barrier that extends from the floor to ceiling.
+Seams

+- must be sealed with duct tape to prevent dust and debris from escaping - b.
 Class III & IV Drywall barrier erected with joints covered or sealed to prevent dust and debris from escaping. - c.
 Class III & IV Seal all penetrations in existing barrier airtight - d.
 Class III & IV Barriers at penetration of ceiling envelopes, chases and ceiling spaces to stop movement air and debris - e.
 Class IV only Anteroom or double entrance openings that allow workers to remove protective clothing or vacuum off existing clothing - f.
 Class III & IV At elevators shafts or stairways within the field of construction, overlapping flap minimum of two feet wide of polyethylene enclosures for personnel access.